Updated On

 The apple cider vinegar trap is the most popular DIY pest control trick in the book.
 Here’s how you’ll set it up:

-• Get your ingredients: You need a small bowl or jar, apple cider vinegar, dish soap, plastic wrap or a funnel, and a toothpick or fork.
+• Get your ingredients: You need a small bowl or jar, apple cider vinegar, dish soap, plastic wrap, and a toothpick or fork.

-• Fill the jar: Fill the container with apple cider vinegar and leave some space at the top.
-Fruit flies love this strong aroma.
+• Fill the jar: Fill the container with apple cider vinegar, leaving some space at the top.
+Fruit flies love the strong aroma.
 Add a few drops of dish soap to the vinegar.
 The soap breaks the surface tension of the liquid, causing the fruit flies to sink and drown when they come into contact with it.

 • Cover the trap: Cover it with a piece of plastic wrap and secure it with a rubber band.